Due to the significant uncertainties in summer courses and research planning caused by Covid-19, this call has been extended to 29 May 2020.

 ACTIVITIES - ELIGIBILITY CRITERIA

-- Training courses with topics relevant to the EuroMarine domain, both in Europe and globally (organised by EuroMarine members or external courses).
+- Training courses or workshops with topics relevant to the EuroMarine domain, both in Europe and globally (organised by EuroMarine members or external courses/workshops).

 - Any type, on-site as well as e-learning/online courses.

 - There is no limit to the duration of the activity, but it must run and be completed between 1 June 2020 – 30 September 2021.
 Please note that while we are honouring the original course dates, due to the extension those choosing courses that begin the first week of June 2020 may not know whether their application has been successful or not until after the course has begun.

 - Young scientists: PhD students or scholars holding a post-doctorate position within 5 years of their PhD contract are eligible for this funding.

 - The young scientist must be a student or employee of a EuroMarine full Member Organisation (having committed to pay its 2020 contribution to the EuroMarine budget) or an Invited Member from one of the following countries: Morocco, Peru, South Africa, Tunisia, or Turkey.

 - Only one application per individual per call.
 There is no limit on how many young scientists per organisation can apply but a maximum of three individuals from any one organisation can be awarded grants in any one call round.